Second Honduran Civil War: Fall of Tegucigalpa

-On April 28, the capital is taken by a brutal and numerous offensive of the revolution, this is how one of the best military tacticians in Honduras takes the city: At 9:30 p.m. the troops of the Revolution, under the immediate command of General Vicente Tosta Carrasco, they have crossed the river in front of the Manuel Bonilla National Theater, La Concordia Park and the municipal Pantheon, continuing down the “El Berrinche” and in an overwhelming avalanche towards the center of the city.
+On April 28, the capital is taken by an offensive of the revolution.
+At 9:30 p.m. the troops of the Revolution, under the immediate command of General Vicente Tosta Carrasco, cross the river in front of the Manuel Bonilla National Theater, La Concordia Park and the municipal Pantheon, and continue down the “El Berrinche” towards the center of the city.
 The first columns of General Tosta Carrasco take over the Market, the Honduras Telegraph building and the Police headquarters.

 Other rebel columns penetrate the surroundings of the Pantheon, under a shower of bullets launched by machine guns from the hill “El Sipile”.
 General Martínez Fúnez's troops enter through the site of “Guanacaste” and through the slopes of the “Juan A. Laínez” hill, reaching the “Isla” sector and on the other side over the San Francisco Barracks.
 Meanwhile, a revolutionary column under the command of Colonel Carlos B. González and other leaders, attack and take the Veterans Barracks, and march on the Presidential Palace.